Lamborghini Miura: P400 SVJ Spider

-Equipped with wide wheels and a rear wing reflecting the marque's revival, it was wrongly considered by some as a prototype for a possible limited series of Miura Spider whereas in fact it was simply a one-off show car constructed on behalf of the Swiss Lamborghini importer Lambo-Motor AG (and as such is not an official factory modification or indeed has any link to the factory bar its original 1970 build).
+Equipped with wide wheels and a rear wing reflecting the marque's revival, it was wrongly considered by some as a prototype for a possible limited series of Miura Spiders whereas in fact it was simply a one-off show car constructed on behalf of the Swiss Lamborghini importer Lambo-Motor AG (and as such is not an official factory modification or indeed has any link to the factory bar its original 1970 build).

-Subsequently, bought by Swiss Lamborghini collector Jean Wicki, the car had its rear wing and chin spoiler removed and was painted silver, bringing the car's style closer to the Berlinetta SVJ.
+Subsequently, when bought by Swiss Lamborghini collector Jean Wicki, the car had its rear wing and chin spoiler removed and was painted silver, bringing the car's style closer to the Berlinetta SVJ.
 Lamborghini specialist Autodrome (France) purchased the car from Wicki and restored its bodywork and upholstery in partnership with Carrosserie Lecoq (Paris).
 Painted traditional Miura lime green, the car was eventually sold to a Parisian collector.
 The car has stiffness issues and does not drive that well (as described by Miura expert Joe Sackey).

 Other than private modifications, there are only two "open" Miuras, officially presented in International Motor shows: the Bertone Miura Roadster, exhibited on Bertone's own stand at Brussels in 1968, and this non-factory example, shown on the Lamborghini stand at the Geneva Motor Show in 1981.

 2006 Miura concept

-A Miura concept car was presented at the American Museum of Television & Radio on January 5, 2006, alongside the Los Angeles Auto Show, though it was not presented at the show itself.
+A Miura concept car was presented at the American Museum of Television & Radio on 5 January 2006, alongside the Los Angeles Auto Show, though it was not presented at the show itself.
 Instead, the Miura concept car officially debuted at the North American International Auto Show two weeks later.
 It was the first design to be penned by Lamborghini design chief Walter de'Silva, commemorating the 40th anniversary of the 1966 Geneva introduction of the original Miura.

 Lamborghini president and CEO Stefan Winkelmann denied that the concept would mark the Miura's return to production, saying “The Miura was a celebration of our history, but Lamborghini is about the future.
 Retro design is not what we are here for.
 So we won't do the Miura.”

 2016 Lamborghini Special edition Aventador Miura Homage

-To celebrate the 50th anniversary of the Lamborghini Miura – a forerunner of all V12 Lamborghini super sports cars – Lamborghini had unveiled the Aventador Miura Homage.
+To celebrate the 50th anniversary of the Miura, Lamborghini unveiled the Aventador Miura Homage at the 2016 Goodwood Festival of Speed.
 The special edition car has been created by the company's Ad Personam customization division.
 There were only 50 units.